RozbehSharahi/graphql3/README.md

 }
 ```

-Using `RegistryBasedQueryType` enables any extension to extend the root query at any time and place, since we don't need
+Using `RegistryBasedQueryType` enables any extension to extend the root query at any time and place.
+By this we don't
-to know the query fields at the time of creation. modified easily.
+need to know the project's final query fields at the time of creation and can let further extensions participate on
+creating our schema.

 ## Contribution